Alan Baudot: Early career

-After a seven-month break, back in France, during the 2016/2017 season, the Martinique native was offered to join the legendary "MMA Factory" stable.
+After a seven-month break, back in France, during the 2016/2017 season, the Martinique native was offered to join the "MMA Factory" stable.
 Fernand Lopez the former coach of the MMA World Champion Francis Ngannou and current coach of the Guadeloupean Ciryl Gane, takes him in hand.
 "I train with them and then Fernand Lopez, who is looking for trainers and loves excellence, asks me to find out more so that I can get a diploma.
 That's how I got my Brevet professionnel de la Jeunesse, de l'Education populaire et du Sport (BPJEPS), specializing in pugilistic activities", he confides.

 Baudot faced Todd Stoute at TKO 47: Jourdain vs. Lapilus on April 11, 2019.
 After losing the bout by rear-naked choke in the third round, the bout was later overturned to a DQ win for Baudot after Stoute tested positive for 100 nanograms of THC.